 Networking and meeting new people can happen anytime, anywhere.
-However, if you are looking for ideas for places and ways you can purposely network, you may want to try some of these.
+However, if you are looking for ideas for where to network, these will help you understand that networking happens everywhere (even virtually).

 Where to Network